Introduction to childhood studies and child psychology

 The audio recordings, films, and designed activities in this module feature OU academics, experts and professionals from across the UK’s four nations and Ireland, and from around the world.
 They also feature children and young people, and those who work with them, from the UK, Ireland and internationally.

-All resources and content for this module are designed bespoke to support your learning, and are written by experts in the field.
+All resources and content for this module, including the Reader, are designed bespoke to support your learning, and are written by experts in the field.
 If you are new or returning to higher education, you'll find the online activities include integrated study skills to support your learning.

 Any additional software will be provided or is generally freely available.